-There is no right or wrong answer to this questions.
-It’s a decision every company makes for itself, depending on what it’s trying to build and often based on skills of its cofounders.
-Moreover pretty complex projects uses a whole bunch of tools optimized to effectively solve specific problem i.e. choice of technology stack is based on problems and needs.
+It’s a decision every company makes for itself depending on what they are trying to create, and it’s usually based on the skills and background of co-founders.
+Moreover, when working on pretty complex projects, you’ll most probably use a whole bunch of tools optimized to effectively solve a specific problem, i.e. a choice of development stack is based on problems to solve and needs to meet.

-PHP is the core technology in our team and in the last few years we have successfully completed dozens of complex and highly loaded systems, in practice, verified the effectiveness of each particular tool in a given situation.
-Therefore, in this post I will try to describe the basic and most important tools of our typical project.
+PHP is a primary technology in our team, and over the last few years we have successfully completed dozens of complex and highly loaded systems, verified in practice the effectiveness of each particular tool in a given situation.
+I will try to describe basic and the most important tools we use for our typical project.

-As for development IDE we picked PHPStorm over ZendStudio, Eclipse and other.
-There are multiple reasons for that: it comes with the easiest debugging solution, easy way to run unit tests from within the IDE, it is really like a “storm” when it comes to performance.
+As for IDE, we’ve picked PHPStorm over ZendStudio, Eclipse, and others.
+There are multiple reasons for that: it provides the easiest-to-use debugging solution, a handy way to run unit tests from within the IDE, and it is really unstoppable when it comes to performance.

-Symfony 2.1 (latest stable version) is high performance php-framework that has many high-quality components/bundles and follows most nowadays coding standards
+Symfony 2.1 (the latest stable version) is a high-performance PHP framework including many high-quality components/bundles and following the most up-to-date coding standards.

-Propel ORM is fast ORM framework.
-It allows you to access your database using a set of objects, providing a simple API for storing and retrieving data.
+Propel ORM is a fast ORM framework.
+It allows you to access your database using a set of objects, provides a simple API for storing and retrieving data.

-Composer is a tool to manage package/component dependencies.
-In other words you can declare the dependent libraries your project needs and it will install them in your project for you.
+Composer is a tool for managing package/component dependencies.
+In other words, you can declare the dependent libraries your project needs and Composer will install them in your project for you.

-PHPUnit is a tool and method of testing that verifies the individual units (the smallest testable code) of source code are working properly.
+PHPUnit is a tool and method of testing that verifies if individual units (the smallest testable code) of source code are working properly.

 Important Symfony Components

-Twig is template engine.
-Twig is a way to make your php more object and less messy.
-You’ll make your code cleaner, easier to maintain and to understand.
+Twig is a template engine.
+It provides an opportunity to make your PHP more object-based and less messy.
+You’ll make your code cleaner, easier to maintain and understand.

 SwiftMailer is a mail engine offering a flexible and elegant object-oriented approach to sending emails with a multitude of features.

-Node.js gives you an ability to handle thousands of concurrent connections with minimal overhead on a single process
+Node.js gives you an opportunity to handle thousands of concurrent connections with minimum processing overhead.

-Less is an amazing little tool that extends CSS with the addition of variables, mixins, operations and nested rules.
-What this means is that you can write leaner code very quickly.
+Less is an amazing little tool that extends CSS with variables, mixins, operations, and nested rules.
+It means that you can write cleaner code very quickly.

 Typical Server Software Stack

-Nginx is a web server that focus on high concurrency, performance and low memory usage
+Nginx is a web server that focuses on high concurrency, performance, and low memory usage.

-php5-fpm is PHP fast-cgi adaptor; basically it gives us the ability to scale up (or down) the number of PHP processes that are running and handling requests based on load and because it’s fast and it integrates well with nginx
+php5-fpm is PHP fast-cgi adaptor; it gives you an opportunity to scale up or down (based on load) the number of PHP processes running and handling requests.
+It’s fast and integrates well with Nginx.

-Redis high performance noSQL storage.
-Used like advanced cache engine.
+Redis is a high performance NoSQL storage used as an advanced cache engine.

-Newrelic is a managed service (SaaS) that you “plug in” to your web app, which collects and aggregates performance metrics of your live web application.
+NewRelic is a managed service (SaaS) that you “plug into” your web app.
+The tool collects and aggregates performance stats for your live web product.
 The information it provides can help you find answers to questions like: Is my website slow?
-Who is it slow for?
+Whom is it slow for?
 Where is it slow exactly?
-Do we need more, or bigger servers?
-What can we do to improve things?
+Do we need bigger servers or more of them?
+What can we do for improvement?

-Percona toolkit is a collection of advanced command-line tools to perform a variety of MySQL server and system tasks including: analyze queries, collect vital system information etc.
+Percona toolkit is a collection of advanced command-line tools to perform a variety of MySQL server and system tasks including analyzing queries, collecting vital system information, etc.

 Gearman allows your application to perform tasks in parallel, distribute processing jobs to separate processes in the same machine or other machines in a cluster, balance the processing load, and even invoke code written in other languages.